New Paragraph

 Our recent news and parish notices.
 Keep in touch with our most up-to-date news items

 Most of you will know that the children in our schools are prepared there for the Sacraments of Reconciliation (year 3) and Holy Communion (year 4).
 If you have, or know of, a child not in our schools but of the age for either of these Sacraments, please do let me know as soon as possible as I need to get their preparation underway.
+This is the final call for names for this year.
 Thank you.
 Fr Chris

 This winter St Urban’s meeting room will be open on the first Wednesday of each month from 7pm to 8.30pm as a warm and welcome space for anyone who has suffered loss, however long ago, and who would like an opportunity to talk about it.
 This is not counselling, it is just a warm and welcome space where your experience of loss can be shared, if you wish.
 The dates are: 4th February and the 4th of March .
 No booking is needed, just turn up.
 Also we need volunteers to provide cake, to help prepare the room, to welcome people, to make and serve hot drinks and to clean the room afterwards.
 It is a wonderful ministry to others and if you feel called to offer any help at all please contact Breda on 07858517163.

 Most of you will know that the children in our schools are prepared there for the Sacraments of Reconciliation (year 3) and Holy Communion (year 4).
 If you have, or know of, a child not in our schools but of the age for either of these Sacraments, please do let me know as soon as possible as I need to get their preparation underway.
+This is the final call for names for this year.
 Thank you.
 Fr Chris

 This winter St Urban’s meeting room will be open on the first Wednesday of each month from 7pm to 8.30pm as a warm and welcome space for anyone who has suffered loss, however long ago, and who would like an opportunity to talk about it.
 This is not counselling, it is just a warm and welcome space where your experience of loss can be shared, if you wish.
 The dates are: 4th February and the 4th of March .
 No booking is needed, just turn up.
 Also we need volunteers to provide cake, to help prepare the room, to welcome people, to make and serve hot drinks and to clean the room afterwards.
 It is a wonderful ministry to others and if you feel called to offer any help at all please contact Breda on 07858517163.